Clarkson-Applied-Data-Science/2025_ia651_tammalla/README.md

 - Evaluated each model using metrics like **accuracy**, **precision**, **recall**, and **F1-score** to ensure that both performance and the balance between false positives and false negatives were considered.
 - Plotted **ROC curves** for each model to assess how well the models perform at different classification thresholds.

-## Model Evaluation by with droping 10 features
+## Model Evaluation with droping 10 features

 | Model              | Accuracy  | Precision | Recall   | F1-Score |
 |--------------------|-----------|-----------|----------|----------|